LLMs Process Lists With General Filter Heads: Distinguishing Filter Heads from Other Specialized Attn Heads

 \section{Distinguishing Filter Heads from Other Specialized Attn Heads}

-We compare filter heads with two previously characterized attention head types of establish their distinctiveness.
+We compare filter heads with two previously characterized attention head types to establish their distinctiveness.
 Function Vector (FV) heads, identified in \cite{todd2023function}, encode a compact representation of the task demonstrated in few-shot examples.
 And, Concept Induction (CI) heads, identified in \cite{feucht2025dual}, encode the concept or lexical unit in multi-token words.

-Following the identification procedures detailed in the respective papers, we locate FV and CI heads in Llama-70B, and compare their distribution with filter heads in \Cref{fig:filter_and_function_vector_heads}.
+Following the identification procedures detailed in the respective papers, we locate FV and CI heads in Llama-70B.
+We use publicly available dataset and source code from \cite{todd2023function} and \cite{feucht2025dual}.
+In \Cref{fig:filter_and_function_vector_heads} we plot the distribution of these heads with filter heads identified with \emph{SelectOne} task.
 Interestingly, although both FV heads and filter heads are concentrated in the middle layers, only 7 (out of 79) heads overlap.
-This separation suggests that these head types play parallel, complementary roles rather than performing redundant operations.
+This separation suggests that these head types play parallel, complementary roles in LLM computation.

 To verify whether these head types serve different computational roles, we check their \textit{causality} and perform ablation studies.
 The near-zero causality for FV and CI heads confirms that they don't directly contribute to filtering.
 Ablating filter heads catastrophically degrades the task performance, while removing other head types has a limited impact.
 The $12\%$ performance drop when ablating FV heads, despite their minimal causality score, suggests that they contribute indirectly --- possibly encoding some task-specific information such as the format of the expected answer.